Birthmarks removal in Kyiv

 The radio wave method is suitable for removing moles in the following areas:

 One of the most popular technologies today.
-The principle of removal is similar to the radio wave method with the only difference that a laser beam is used here.
-The surrounding healthy skin is not affected, no scars remain after the procedure.
+The principle of removal is similar to the radio wave method, with the only difference being that a laser beam is used here.
+Healthy skin around the tumor is not affected, no scars remain after the procedure.

-Laser removal of moles is especially often used in difficult areas:
+Laser removal of birthmarks is especially often used in difficult areas:

 - on the fingers and toes, in the immediate vicinity of the nail plates;